RAF Kimbolton

-RAF Kimbolton is a former Royal Air Force station located 8 mi west of Huntingdon, Cambridgeshire, England.
+Royal Air Force Kimbolton or more simply RAF Kimbolton is a former Royal Air Force station located 8 mi west of Huntingdon, Cambridgeshire, England.

 History

 USAAF use

 The airfield was originally built in 1941 for RAF Bomber Command, then expanded to Class A airfield standards for use by American heavy bombers during 1942.
 Kimbolton was assigned to the United States Army Air Forces (USAAF) Eighth Air Force.
 It was given the designation USAAF Station 117.

+The airfield was used No. 460 Squadron RAAF between November 1941 and January 1942 with the Vickers Wellington IV.

 91st Bombardment Group (Heavy)

 The airfield was opened in 1942 and was first used by the USAAF Eighth Air Force 91st Bombardment Group (Heavy), arriving from Walla Walla AAF, Washington during September.

 The 91st was assigned to the 1st Combat Bombardment Wing of the 1st Bombardment Division.
 Its tail code was Triangle-A. Its operational Boeing B-17 Flying Fortress squadrons were: